geeknik/my-awesome-stars/topics.md

 ## react

+- [normal-computing/fuji-web](https://github.com/normal-computing/fuji-web) - Fuji is an AI agent that lives in your browser's sidepanel.
+You can now get tasks done online with a single command!
+- [AmruthPillai/Reactive-Resume](https://github.com/AmruthPillai/Reactive-Resume) - A one-of-a-kind resume builder that keeps your privacy in mind.
+Completely secure, customizable, portable, open-source and free forever.
+Try it out today!
 - [onlook-dev/onlook](https://github.com/onlook-dev/onlook) - The open source, local-first Webflow alternative.
 Design directly in your live React site and publish your changes to code.
 - [RicardoGEsteves/omniscient](https://github.com/RicardoGEsteves/omniscient) - Cutting-edge Full-stack AI Platform delivered as a SaaS (Software as a Service).
 Built on a robust technology stack, integrated with powerful APIs such as OpenAI and Replicate, offers a seamless exper
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - A framework for building custom AI Copilots 🤖 in-app AI chatbots, in-app AI Agents, & AI-powered Textareas.